 What was once a small but thriving Town, today Newmarket is a desirable and affordable community.
 While the future is bright, trends like increasing service expectations, urbanization, and climate change are challenging the status quo.
 The future will change how the Town manages assets.
 Key takeaways will include:

-- Impacts of growth on assets and budgets. - Vulnerabilities and adaption and mitigation approaches to climate change. - Aligning master plans with the management of existing assets
+- Vulnerabilities and adaption and mitigation approaches to climate change. - Aligning master plans with the management of existing assets